inform-health-informatics/emap_documentation/Glossary.md

 - <a id="icu">**ICU**</a>

-	Intensive Care Unit, a specialist hospital ward that provide treatment and monitoring for people who are very ill.
+	Intensive Care Unit, a specialist hospital ward that provide treatment and monitoring for people who require life support.

 - <a id="ids">**IDS**</a>